Marco4413/TermVideoPlayer/README.md

 ![Tiling Example Image](tiling.png)

-This works because all commands are batched and written to stdout in a single `stdout.write` call.
+This also works with videos, because all ANSI commands are batched and written to stdout in a single `stdout.write` call.

 ## The audio stops playing